Sore Throat During Pregnancy: Causes & Home Remedies

 5. Ginger Tea

-Ginger is loaded with anti-bacterial and anti-fungal properties and is very effective in treating a sore throat.
+Ginger is loaded with anti-bacterial and anti-fungal properties and is very effective in treating a sore throat in third trimester.
 Add grated ginger to a cup of boiling water and allow it to boil for a few minutes.
 Strain and let it cool down.
 You may add honey for sweetness.

 6. Chamomile Tea